obhagwat/CS-180-Team-Project-L02-Group-2/README.md

 A Better Way to Contract.

 ## Instructions on Compiling and Running
-   To compile, ensure you have JUnit configured in your project, and you included the JUnit library in the classpath.
-To run the test cases, ensure you have JUnit configured in your project.
-   Compile the test classes, ensuring you include the JUnit library in the classpath.
+   Compile the project in an IDE by clicking the build option.
+To compile and run the test cases, ensure you have JUnit configured in your project and include the JUnit library in the classpath.

 ## Team Members
-- Ovi Bhagwat
+- Ovi Bhagwat: Submitted to Vocareum
 - Sarah Stone
 - Ana Farmus
 - Saahil Kajarekar